To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Software: $89.95 (one personal state prep included +$19.95 state e-filing fee)

 H&R Block, Inc. was founded in 1955 in Kansas City, Missouri and offers a range of financial products and services including banking services, business services, tax preparation and investments.
-Currently H&R Block is estimated to have 2,500 employees and more than 10,000 offices across the country and 12,000 worldwide.
+Currently H&R Block is estimated to have more than 2,500 regular, full-time employees and as many as 90,000 seasonal employees.
+It has more than 10,000 offices across the country and 12,000 worldwide.

 History Of H&R Block